stanwood/handbook/README.md

 Towards that end do we offer every team member and alumni a free subscription to the meditation & mindfullness app Headspace.

 https://work.headspace.com/fooxessoftwareentwicklungsgmbh/join

+#### Hot desk in the coworking of your choice
+Being remote, we obviously don't have an office anymore.
+While a major part of our team works from home, we know that some people prefer working in a coworking.

 ## Onboarding